 Can I still use my Sky box if I cancel my subscription?

 Yes and no. You will still have access to the free-to-view channels but your Sky box will no longer be able to record and store programmes.
 And you will no longer have access to any of the shows you’ve recorded either.

 If you decide that without the recording function, your Sky box will just end up as an annoying box in the corner of the room, then why not sell it?
 There’s a big market for 2nd hand boxes, but how much you’ll get depends mainly on the age and memory size. eBay is a good place to try, or Facebook Marketplace if you don’t want to pay any fees.

 Cheaper alternatives to Sky

 Now, there are plenty options out there if you’re looking for an alternative to Sky, and the good news is that they’re all cheaper.
 Which is best for you depends on your viewing needs.
-Below is a list of your best options.

 Top of the pile is Netflix.
 Not only does Netflix provide you with classic TV series and movies, but they also produce their own shows.
 Stranger Things anyone?